open-sciml/mpkmeans/README.md

 - ``src``: simulation code of mixed-precision k-means and distance computing

 This repository contains the following algorithms for k-means computing:
-* StandardKMeans1  - the native kmeans algorithm using distance (5.2)
+* StandardKMeans1  - the native kmeans algorithm using distance (4.3)
-* StandardKMeans2 - the native kmeans algorithm using distance (5.3)
+* StandardKMeans2 - the native kmeans algorithm using distance (4.4)
-* mpKMeans - the mixed precision kmeans algorithm using Algorithm 5.1
+* mpKMeans - the mixed-precision kmeans algorithm using Algorithm 6.3
-* allowKMeans1 - kmeans performed in full low precision for computing distance (5.2)
+* allowKMeans1 - kmeans performed in full low precision for computing distance (4.3)
-* allowKMeans2 - kmeans performed in full low precision for computing using distance (5.3)
+* allowKMeans2 - kmeans performed in full low precision for computing using distance (4.4)

 One can load the library via